 Founded in 1969

 The English Language Centre Bristol (ELC Bristol) was founded in 1969.
 It was the first English language school in Bristol.
 Abon School was founded in 1973.
-ELC Bristol and Abon were great friends and were the only two language schools in the city until the late 1980s when OISE and IH Bristol opened.
+ELC Bristol and Abon were great friends and were the only two language schools in the city until the late 1980s.

 In 1997, the Principal of Abon School retired and ELC Bristol and Abon became one school.
 Our remaining partners retired in 2007 and since then the school has been run by John and Margaret.
 So, there was an advantage of being the youngest after all!